MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

   <img src="https://github.com/MI2CAST/MI2CAST/blob/master/images/identifiers.svg" alt="identifiers recommendation"/>
 </p>

+> Note: This list does not preclude the use of other identifiers, as long as appropriate ones are provided.

 ### Effect of the causal statement (mandatory)
-The effect exerted by the source entity upon the target entity can correspond to an up-regulation or a down-regulation of the target.
+The effect corresponds to the regulatory outcome exerted by the source entity upon the target entity.
+In general, it can correspond to an increase or decrease of the target.

 Ontology recommendation:
 * [Molecular Interaction](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_2234)